Dummer, New Hampshire: Geography

-According to the United States Census Bureau, the town has a total area of 127.3 sqkm, of which 124.2 sqkm are land and 3.1 sqkm are water, comprising 2.44% of the town.
+Dummer is in northern New Hampshire, close to the geographic center of Coos County.
+According to the U.S. Census Bureau, the town has a total area of 127.3 sqkm, of which 124.2 sqkm are land and 3.1 sqkm are water, comprising 2.44% of the town.
 The highest point in Dummer is the summit of Cow Mountain, at 2289 ft above sea level in the northern part of the town.
 Roughly the western third of Dummer lies within the Connecticut River watershed, where it is drained by the Upper Ammonoosuc River, with the eastern two-thirds in the Androscoggin River watershed.
 The former community of Paris is in the western part of town, along Phillips Brook.

-Dummer is bordered by Milan to the south, Errol and Millsfield to the north, Cambridge to the east, and Odell and Stark to the west.

 Dummer is crossed by New Hampshire Route 16.